 Mapping a point inside the navmesh

-One of the most basic thing to query in a navmesh is in which triangle an object is located.
-Sure it is possible to brute force it by looping over every triangle and check if the point is inside.
+One of the most basic things to query in a navmesh is in which triangle an point is located.
+Brute forcing is possible by looping over every triangle and check if the point is inside.
 However, thanks to how the navmesh is built, it is possible to query the information with much fewer instructions.

 To debug this feature.
 On the navigation tab, check "Debug Triangle lookup".
 The triangle_at